-- For members receiving services via telemedicine, electronically recorded information of direct, consultative or collateral clinical interviews. - Medical services documentation that includes: - Laboratory, x-ray, and other findings related to the member's physical and behavioral health care; - o The member's treatment plan related to medical services; - Physician orders; - Requests for service authorizations; - o Documentation of facility-based or inpatient care; - o Documentation of preventative care services; - Medication record, when applicable; and - Documentation of Certification of Need (CON) and Re-Certification of Need (RON) - Reports from other agencies that include: - Reports from providers of services, consultations, and specialists; - Emergency/urgent care reports; and - Hospital discharge summaries. - Paper or electronic correspondence that includes: - Documentation of the provision of diagnostic, treatment, and disposition information to the PCP and other providers to promote continuity of care and quality management of the member's health care; - Documentation of any requests for and forwarding of behavioral health record information. - The Controlled Substance Prescription Monitoring Program (CSPMP) will be checked 100% of the time prior to prescribing controlled substances. - Financial documentation that includes: - o Documentation of the results of a completed Title XIX/XXI screening - Information regarding establishment of any copayments assessed, if applicable - Legal documentation including: - Documentation related to requests for release of information and subsequent releases - Copies of any advance directives or mental health care power of attorney - Documentation that the adult member was provided the information on advance directives and whether an advance directive was executed; - Documentation of authorization of any health care power of attorney that appoints a designated member to make health care decisions (not including mental health) on behalf of the member if they are found to be incapable of making these decisions;
+- o The member's response to service; and - For members receiving services via telemedicine, electronically recorded information of direct, consultative or collateral clinical interviews. - Medical services documentation that includes: - Laboratory, x-ray, and other findings related to the member's physical and behavioral health care; - The member's treatment plan related to medical services; - Physician orders; - Requests for service authorizations; - o Documentation of facility-based or inpatient care; - o Documentation of preventative care services; - o Medication record, when applicable; and - Documentation of Certification of Need (CON) and Re-Certification of Need (RON) - Reports from other agencies that include: - o Reports from providers of services, consultations, and specialists; - o Emergency/urgent care reports; and - Hospital discharge summaries. - Paper or electronic correspondence that includes: - Documentation of the provision of diagnostic, treatment, and disposition information to the PCP and other providers to promote continuity of care and quality management of the member's health care; - o Documentation of any requests for and forwarding of behavioral health record information. - The Controlled Substance Prescription Monitoring Program (CSPMP) will be checked 100% of the time prior to prescribing controlled substances. - Financial documentation that includes: - o Documentation of the results of a completed Title XIX/XXI screening - o Information regarding establishment of any copayments assessed, if applicable - Legal documentation including: - Documentation related to requests for release of information and subsequent releases - o Copies of any advance directives or mental health care power of attorney - Documentation that the adult member was provided the information on advance directives and whether an advance directive was executed;